willitcode/willitcode.github.io/content/_index.md

 - Hugo (Which this site is built with!)
 - Basic shell
 - Sysadmin
+- A bit of Rust
 - A bit of Swift

 ### Contact Me
-I can be contacted via email at gabeschmitz [at] protonmail [dot] com, or on any of my social medias.
+I can be contacted via email at gabe [at] willitcode [dot] com, or on any of my social medias.